chunlaw/react-world-compass/README.md

 ## Returns

-`useCompass` returns the degree absolute to the North, (i.e., 90 for East, 180 for South, and 270 for West).
+`useCompass()` returns the degree absolute to the North, (i.e., 90 for East, 180 for South, and 270 for West).
+If the device not support such feature, `null` value will be returned.

 # License

-MIT
+MIT License